Steps to CPNP-PC Certification

 - Dual PC and AC PNP Graduates: Save money when you apply for both exams at the same time.

 - You will not need to take both exams on the same day.
-You will have one 90-day testing window in which to make 2 separate testing appointments.

 You must complete your exam application with all supporting materials within 12 months of initial receipt of payment, or your application will be cancelled and all fees forfeited.
 All fees are subject to change without notice.

 After review of your complete application in Step 5, PNCB sends you an Approval & Scheduling Notice and a 90-day window in which to schedule and test.
 Approval happens quickly, so use this timeline to understand the process.

 - Create an online account and complete the online portion of your application.